data-pup/sicp-exercises/ts-2.3.4-huffman-encoding-tree/README.md

 ### Counting the occurence of each character

-Next, we need to count the number of occurences of each unique character in the input string.
+First, we need to count the number of occurences of each unique character in the input string.
 To do this, we will need to iterate through each character in the string, and increment the corresponding entry in a dictionary.